Our Team

 Graduate Student

-I graduated from UT Austin with a B.S. in Microbiology where I studied the structure and function of a homologous recombination DNA repair complex, BTRR.
-I joined the molecular microbiology graduate program at UTSW in 2022, and my work focuses on identifying the neuronal mechanis of action of sulfolipid-1, a cough-inducing molecule secreted by Mycobacterium tuberculosis.
-In my free time, I love reading and crocheting.
+Giaochau Nguyen holds a bachelor's degree in microbiology from the University of Texas at Austin, where she studied the structure and function of a homologous recombination DNA repair complex, BTRR.
+She joined the molecular microbiology graduate program at UT Southwestern in 2022, where her work focuses on identifying the neuronal mechanism of action of sulfolipid-1, a cough-inducing molecule secreted by M. tuberculosis.
+In her free time, enjoys reading and crocheting.

 Lois Warden